 An introduction to computer audio

-If you go the streaming way, you at least need something to rip and to tag.
+If you go the streaming way, you need at least software to rip and to tag.

-The major ones, Windows Media Player and iTunes both cover the basic functionality well and offer a straight forward interface.
+The major media players Windows Media Player and iTunes both cover the basic functionality well and offer a straight forward interface.

-Most media players to a good job ripping your CDs.
+Most media players do a good job ripping your CDs.

-There are dedicated ripping programs like dBpoweramp and EAC.
+There are dedicated ripping programs like dBpoweramp or EAC.

 Iím a dBpoweramp fanboy as it is fast, supports AccurateRip, offers excellent Meta data and has a very reliable format converter.